mayank-8431/ICS_CP_The-coders/README.md

 Three Linear Equations in Three Variables: Solves a system of three linear equations and displays the values of x, y, and z if solutions exist.

+## Usage
+1. Run the program.
+2. Choose the type of equation you want to solve.
+3. Enter the coefficients or constants when prompted.
+4. Get the solutions for the equations based on your input.

+## File Input/Output

+This program also supports reading equations from a file.
+Use the following format in the file:

+- For quadratic equations: `quadratic a b c`
+- For single-variable linear equations: `linear_one_variable a b`
+- For two-variable linear equations: `linear_two_variable a b c d e f`

+Ensure that the coefficients are separated by spaces.

 ##Select Equation Type:
 Follow the on-screen instructions to select the type of equation you want to solve and input the required coefficients or values.